mhamilt/lopy-MPL115A1/README.md

 ## Credits

-Based on original code from the [hackscribble microbit-MPL115A1-barometer repo](https://github.com/hackscribble/microbit-MPL115A1-barometer) and it's for for the [ESP8266 by flynnguy](https://github.com/flynnguy/esp8266-MPL115A1-barometer)
+Based on original code from the [hackscribble microbit-MPL115A1-barometer repo](https://github.com/hackscribble/microbit-MPL115A1-barometer) and it's fork for the [ESP8266 by flynnguy](https://github.com/flynnguy/esp8266-MPL115A1-barometer)

 ## Usage